Underage DUI Charges in Athens, GA

 How Do You Receive an Underage DUI?

-The State of Georgia prohibits the consumption of alcohol for individuals under the age of 21.
-Accordingly, the limit for what is considered under the influence while driving is also different for those under the legal drinking age.
-In Georgia, a blood-alcohol content of greater than .02% can mean a DUI per se if you are less than 21 years old.
+Therefore, in Georgia, a blood-alcohol content of greater than .02 grams can mean a DUI per se if you are less than 21 years old.
 This means that consuming any alcohol and then getting behind the wheel of a car places you at risk for an underage DUI.
 Getting a DUI can be scary enough, but being charged with a DUI when you are under the legal drinking age can be an incredibly frightening experience.

 Additionally, underage DUI is rarely the only charge someone will face in these circumstances.
 An underage DUI charge is frequently accompanied by other charges.
 Some of these charges include minors in possession of alcohol, or MIP, fake ID violations, and more.
 Therefore, it's important to understand your situation when you are charged with an underage DUI.
 It's also important to hire an aggressive and experienced DUI lawyer.